 The property java.naming.factory.initial contains the fully-qualified class name of an initial context factory.
-The class must implement the InitialContextFactory interface and have a public constructor that does not take any arguments.
-JNDI will load the initial context factory class and then invokegetInitialContext() on it to obtain a Context or DirContext instance to be used as the initial context.
+The class must implement the InitialContextFactory interface and have a public null constructor.
+JNDI will load the initial context factory class and then invoke getInitialContext() on it to obtain a Context or DirContext instance to be used as the initial context.

-An application that wants to use this initial context must supply the java.naming.facto-ry.initial property either in the environment passed to the InitialContext or InitialDirContext constructors, or as one of the program's system properties.
+An application that wants to use this initial context must supply the java.naming.factory.initial property either in the environment passed to the InitialContext or InitialDirContext constructors, or as one of the program's system properties.
 If the property is supplied as part of the environment, the system property is not consulted.